Post Overview: Everything you need to know about celebrating New Years Eve in Times Square

 Once you arrive at Times Square, there will be a series of pens.
 They’re essentially barricaded sections to help with crowd control.
 Just remember, if you leave your pen you won’t be allowed re-rentry, so use the bathroom before and pack anything you might need like snacks and water.

-When’s the best time to arrive to Times Square New Years Eve?
+What’s the best time to arrive at Times Square for the Ball Drop?

 The Times Square New Years Eve festivities typically begin at 6PM, but the official schedule won’t be released until December.